stevearrants/style/docs/avoidduplication.md

 If something is written once and you can easily link to it, use the link.
-Duplicate content produces poor search results, confuses the user, and it can be hard to catch and update all of it..
+Duplicate content produces poor search results, confuses the user, and it can be hard to catch and update all of it.

 If users can find two similar yet *slightly* different pieces of content they will stop what they are doing and ask for guidance.
-Worse, what if the user decides the first one found is correct, or the one with the latest date should be used?
+Worse, what if the user decides if the first one found is correct, or the one with the latest date should be used?